 You can use up any leftover wine from the meal, assuming you have eaten beforehand.
 You might then want to give people a change by having different wines for the rest of the evening.
 Remember that the best wines should be served with the meal, and not wheeled out at 10pm when many of your guests will not be in the best state to appreciate them!

 For beer, a one type of lager and one type of ale is plenty.
-Ale should be served in a glass –
+Ale should be served in a glass – for lager it’s easiest to hand them out from the bar in bottles.

 There are a few rules of thumb that will help you decide how much to buy: